gbif/metrics/metrics-ws/README.md

 ## Building

-Note that any metrics.properties or hadoop/cluster configuration files (e.g. hbase-site.xml) are filtered out of the final artifact by the shade plugin, with the expectation that the metrics.properties and hbase-site.xml will be provided in the runtime environment (typically by copying them from the gbif-configuration project).
+Note that any metrics.properties or logback configuration files  are filtered out of the final artifact by the shade plugin, with the expectation that the metrics.properties and logback.xml will be provided in the runtime environment (typically by copying them from the gbif-configuration project).

 Build the artifact with: